zhyifei/docs.zh-cn/docs/framework/unmanaged-api/diagnostics/isymunmanagedwriter-getdebuginfo-method.md

 ms.assetid: dd31c210-6829-45eb-927e-cc53932638b7
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: 8737885015055994bff3f6066bccb551f19f74f4
+ms.openlocfilehash: 2b901a3dac499f1ce3f843c59122dd8fd5022147
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: zh-CN
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67777319"
+ms.locfileid: "74427959"
 ---
 # <a name="isymunmanagedwritergetdebuginfo-method"></a>ISymUnmanagedWriter::GetDebugInfo 方法
-返回编译器编写可移植可执行 (PE) 文件头中的调试目录项所需的信息。 符号编辑器填写所有字段除外`TimeDateStamp`和`PointerToRawData`。 （编译器负责适当地设置这两个字段。）

- 编译器应调用此方法，发出到 PE 文件的数据 blob，设置`PointerToRawData`字段 IMAGE_DEBUG_DIRECTORY 指向发出的数据，并将 IMAGE_DEBUG_DIRECTORY 写到 PE 文件中。 编译器还应设置`TimeDateStamp`字段为等于`TimeDateStamp`正在生成的 PE 文件。
+Returns the information necessary for a compiler to write the debug directory entry in the portable executable (PE) file header.
+The symbol writer fills out all fields except for `TimeDateStamp` and `PointerToRawData`.
+(The compiler is responsible for setting these two fields appropriately.)

+ A compiler should call this method, emit the data blob to the PE file, set the `PointerToRawData` field in the IMAGE_DEBUG_DIRECTORY to point to the emitted data, and write the IMAGE_DEBUG_DIRECTORY to the PE file.
+The compiler should also set the `TimeDateStamp` field to equal the `TimeDateStamp` of the PE file being generated.

 ## <a name="syntax"></a>语法